AzureAD/microsoft-authentication-library-for-objc/README.md

     </array>
 ```

+See more info about configuring redirect uri for MSAL in our [Wiki](https://github.com/AzureAD/microsoft-authentication-library-for-objc/wiki/Redirect-uris-in-MSAL)

+Our library uses the ASWebAuthenticationSession for authentication on iOS 12 by default.
+See more information about default values for other iOS versions and other developer options in our [Wiki](https://github.com/AzureAD/microsoft-authentication-library-for-objc/wiki/MSAL-for-iOS-uses-web-browser)

+### iOS 10 support

-Our library uses the SFAuthenticationSession for authentication on iOS 11+ and SFSafariViewController on iOS 9 and 10.
-The authorization response URL is returned to the app via the iOS openURL app delegate method, so you need to pipe this through to the current authorization session.
+If you choose to use SFSafariViewController (default on iOS 10) for MSAL authentication, the authorization response URL will be returned to the app via the iOS openURL app delegate method.
+So you need to pipe this through to the current authorization session.

-### Handling the redirect from the SFAuthenticationSession (Objective C)
+#### Objective-C

 You will need to add the following to your `AppDelegate.m` file: